AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 encodings from the same source.
 Also, in either mode, a sequence header OBU SHOULD be aggregated with each spatial layer.
 Both modes MUST be supported by implementations of this specification.

-In transport mode 1, simulcast encodings are transported each on a separate RTP stream [I-D.ietf-avtext-rid] with Session Description Protocol (SDP) signaling as described in [I-D.ietf-mmusic-sdp-simulcast][I-D.ietf-mmusic-rid].
-In this mode, each simulcast encoding utilizes a distinct bitstream containing Sequence Header and Scalability Metadata OBUs to convey information relating to each bitstream.
-This mode utilizes distinct SSRCs and Restriction Identifiers (RIDs) for each encoding and as a result, RTCP feedback can be provided for each simulcast encoding, utilizing distinct SSRCs.
-This mode of simulcast transport MUST be supported by SFUs.
+Where simulcast encodings are transported each on a separate RTP stream, each simulcast encoding utilizes a distinct bitstream containing Sequence Header and Scalability Metadata OBUs to convey information relating to each bitstream.
+This mode utilizes distinct SSRCs and Restriction Identifiers (RIDs)  for each encoding [I-D.ietf-avtext-rid] and as a result, RTCP feedback can be provided for each simulcast encoding, utilizing distinct SSRCs.
+This mode of simulcast transport, which MUST be supported by SFUs, utilizes Session Description Protocol (SDP) signaling as described in [I-D.ietf-mmusic-sdp-simulcast] [I-D.ietf-mmusic-rid].

-In transport mode 2, simulcast encodings are transported on a single RTP stream.
-This is possible since [AV1] enables multiple simulcast encodings to be provided within a single bitstream, In this mode, RIDs are not used and Sequence Header and Scalability Metadata OBUs (utilizing an 'S' mode) convey information relating to all encodings.
-However, RTCP feedback cannot be provided for each simulcast encoding, only for the aggregate, since only a single SSRC is used.
+Where simulcast encodings are transported on a single RTP stream, RIDs are not used and Sequence Header and Scalability Metadata OBUs (utilizing an 'S' mode) convey information relating to all encodings.
+This simulcast transport mode is possible since [AV1] enables multiple simulcast encodings to be provided within a single bitstream.
+However, in this mode, RTCP feedback cannot be provided for each simulcast encoding, only for the aggregate, since only a single SSRC is used.
 This mode of simulcast transport MAY be supported by SFUs.

 ## 7. Payload Format Parameters